LeBoutillier was the representative for New York’s 6th congressional district and was a Republican. He served from 1981 to 1982.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-LeBoutillier is shown as a purple triangle. (analysis methodology)
+LeBoutillier is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 7112 (97th): Arctic Penitentiary Act of 1982

 - H.R.
 7010 (97th): Foreign Surveillance Prevention Act of 1982

 - H.R.
 6235 (97th): Mandatory Retirement Abolition Act of 1982

 - H.R.
 6098 (97th): Helen Keller National Center Act

 - H.R.
 5191 (97th): Helen Keller National Center Act

 - H.Con.Res.
 191 (97th): A concurrent resolution expressing the sense of the Congress that all athletic …

 - H.Con.Res.
 188 (97th): A concurrent resolution expressing the sense of the Congress that the National …